gadhiyamanan/gadhiyamanan/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing programming insights.
-- 📱 &nbsp; 4+ years of experience in professional mobile application development.
+- 👨‍💻 React Native Developer with 5+ years of experience in building cross-platform mobile apps.
+- ⚡ Skilled in creating high-performance, user-friendly, and visually appealing applications.
+- 🧩 Focused on clean architecture, reusable components, and maintainable code.
+- 🚀 Passionate about solving complex problems and exploring the latest mobile technologies.
+- 🎯 Dedicated to delivering seamless user experiences and continuously improving development workflows.

 <br>